-How well will you need to know these standards before taking the exam?
-The answer to that question largely depends on whether you are studying for the Professional or Expert level exam.
+How well will you need to know these standards before taking the test?
+The answer to that question largely depends on whether you are studying for the CFSP test or CFSE.

-You will need to know the structure and contents of the relevant standards for the specialism so you can find any pertinent information quickly.
+For both tests, you will need to know the structure and contents of the relevant standards for your chosen specialism so you can find information quickly.

 However, you will not need to memorise everything.
-Both CFSP and CFSE exams are "open book".
-Take the standards in with you for reference, but you do not have time to open them and start learning the contents during the exam!
+Both CFSP and CFSE tests are "open book".
+Have the standards with you for reference, but you do not have time to open them and start learning the contents during the exam!

 Online training courses are a more modern way of preparing than purchasing hard-copy books.
-If implemented well, you may be able to study on the move, from a laptop, tablet or even a modern smartphone, without the need for carrying books around with you.
+You should be able to study on the move, from a laptop, tablet or even a modern smartphone, without the need for carrying books around with you.

-With the right online course, it should be possible to get assessments quizzes and tests which are similar to questions you would get in the CFSP or CFSE exam.
+With the right online course, it should be possible to get assessments quizzes and tests similar to questions you would get in the CFSP test or CFSE exam.

 In conclusion, CFSE and CFSP are useful indicators of competence with functional safety, albeit not the full story.
-Engineering and science qualifications are still relevant.
-Practical experience is crucial.
+Engineering and related qualifications are still relevant.
+Practical experience remains crucial.